asutermo/ComfyUI-Flux-TryOff/README.md

 # ComfyUI-Flux-TryOff

 Original Source: [catvton-flux](https://github.com/nftblackmagic/catvton-flux).
-I implemented their try-off inference code as ComfyUI nodes.
+I implemented their try-off inference code as ComfyUI nodes
+There's a sample workflow in [Workflow](https://github.com/asutermo/ComfyUI-Flux-TryOff/tree/main/workflow) that uses SegFormer to generate the mask for you.
+I highly recommend this approach.
+Alternatively you can provide your own!

 ![Sample](./sample.png)